App-Knit/appknit-backend-modules/README.md

 - `SchemaMapperUtility`: Checks which properties of a schema to consider and which mot.
 - `TimeConversionUUtility`: Time Related conversion and handling.
 - `TokenUtility`: Generate the authentication and decode it.
+- `SendInBlueEmailService` : to send html or plain email.

 # Author
 gaurav sharma